Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will hinder progress.
+- Failing to set achievable goals will impede the progress.

-- Networks that are strong could lead to more opportunities to work and progress in your career.
+- The development of strong networks can lead to more opportunities to work and progress in your career.

-- Negativity should not be a part of any workplace.
+- Negativity should not be a part of any work environment.

-- Reduce stress by learning techniques for managing time and learning to delegate tasks that are not popular.
+- Reduce stress by learning Time Management Techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals